SameerRahil/Advanced-Topics-in-Machine-Learning-PA3/README.md

 use PTQ and QAT across {fp16, bf16, int8, int4}
-and report scaling trends; for distillation, a VGG– 16/19 teacher transfers to a VGG-11 student with logit/hint/contrastive variants to test whether big- ger teachers actually help.
+and report scaling trends; for distillation, a VGG– 16/19 teacher transfers to a VGG-11 student with logit/hint/contrastive variants to test whether bigger teachers actually help.